kjschmidt913/cpdbProject/checkpoint1/README.md

 INNER JOIN most_problematic_units_with_officers m on data_salary.officer_id = m.officer_id) as temp
 GROUP BY unit_id;
 ```
+*This isn't working as we thought it would.
+We're looking for feedback on how to improve this query.

 ### Of those commanders, what is the percentage of high complaints units they’ve overseen (over all units they’ve overseen)?
 How does this compare to the average commander?
 ```